1920s fashion was the perfect blend between style and function. Beautiful clothes that allowed women to move.

 Even 90 years after The Roaring Twenties ended, almost everyone still recognizes the style:

 Fashion is shaped and influenced by the society and events which surround it.
-The fashions of any given period provides a major clue to the society from which it arose.

 Young Women Dressed in